Rizavur/tp/docs/UserGuide.md

 (1 represents Monday and 7 represents Sunday).

 :warning: There must be at least one block entered for the schedule.

+:warning: Aliases cannot be used in the `Daily route feature`.

 #### 4.6.2 Viewing daily route
 Shows the generated route for the schedule of the selected day, if applicable.<br>